United States / United Kingdom

 Conclusion

 The Oriental Shorthair is a cat for someone who wants a best friend, a confidant, and an entertainer all in one.
 They are demanding divas, but the love and loyalty they give in return is unmatched.
-Life with an Oriental is never dull—and never quiet!
+Life with an Oriental is never dull—and never quiet.
+But for the right person, that is precisely the point.

 Key Characteristics